SAP/cloud-identity-developer-guide/docs/Authorization/TechnicalCommunication.md

 The claim is a list of API permission group names that the caller has requested and received during the token flow.

-The decision **which application** may consume which API permission group is made by the administrator of the SAP Cloud Identity Service tenant, not by the application itself (see [Consume API from another application](https://help.sap.com/docs/cloud-identity-services/cloud-identity-services/consume-api-from-another-application)).
+The decision **which application** may consume which API permission group is made by the administrator of the SAP Cloud Identity Services tenant, not by the application itself (see [Consume API from another application](https://help.sap.com/docs/cloud-identity-services/cloud-identity-services/consume-api-from-another-application)).
 The application itself only decides **which privileges** are granted to callers based on the API permission groups.

 ::: tip
 The CAP authentication handlers use the list of `ias_apis` to automatically grant **cds roles** with the same name in case of **technical user** tokens.
 The strategy described below is only relevant outside CAP or if you want to use the API permission groups in the context of principal propagation requests.